carlosandujarghk/VirtualBoxADSetup/README.md

 <h2>Environments and Technologies Used</h2>

 - Virtual Box software (FOSS)
-- Windows Server 2019/2022 ISO which came be downloaded Microsoft’s website.
+- Windows Server 2019/2022 ISO which can be downloaded from Microsoft’s website.
 Comes with an 180-day trial.

 <h2>Operating Systems Used </h2>